lixinneo04/high-performance-ecommerce-data-processing/bdm/group1/big_data.md

 | Dask    |             10.618 |                687.837 | Scalability and distributed processing |
 | Polars  |              1.695 |                749.777 | Fastest execution performance          |

-### 6.1 Execution Time Performance

-Figure 5.1 shows that Polars achieved the fastest average execution time of 1.695 seconds, significantly outperforming Pandas (9.671 seconds) and Dask (10.618 seconds).
-This demonstrates the effectiveness of Polars' Rust-based architecture and query optimisation capabilities, which enable efficient data processing on a single machine.
+The benchmark results show that Polars achieved the fastest average execution time of 1.695 seconds, significantly outperforming Pandas (9.671 seconds) and Dask (10.618 seconds).
+This highlights the efficiency of Polars for data processing tasks on a single machine.
+Although Dask supports parallel and distributed processing, its performance in this experiment was affected by the additional overhead of task scheduling and partition management, resulting in a slightly slower execution time than Pandas.

-Although Dask supports parallel and distributed processing, it recorded a slightly slower execution time than Pandas in this experiment.
-This may be attributed to the overhead associated with task scheduling, partition management, and lazy computation.
-Such overhead can reduce performance benefits when processing workloads that are still manageable within the resources of a single machine.

-### 6.2 Memory Usage Performance

-Figure 5.2 shows that Pandas recorded the lowest average peak RAM increase at 347.371 MB.
-In comparison, Dask and Polars required 687.837 MB and 749.777 MB respectively.
-These findings indicate that faster execution does not necessarily result in lower memory consumption.
+In terms of memory usage, Pandas recorded the lowest average peak RAM increase at 347.371 MB, while Dask and Polars used 687.837 MB and 749.777 MB respectively.
+These results show that faster execution does not always lead to lower memory consumption.
+Overall, each library has its own strengths: Pandas is suitable for simple data analysis, Dask is ideal for scalable and distributed workloads, and Polars provides the best execution performance for analytical tasks.
+Therefore, the most suitable choice depends on the required balance between speed, memory efficiency, scalability, and ease of use.

-While Polars delivered the best execution performance, it also consumed the highest amount of peak memory during processing.
-Therefore, organisations must consider both execution speed and memory requirements when selecting a suitable data processing framework.

-### 6.3 Overall Evaluation

-The benchmark results demonstrate that each library serves a different purpose.
-Pandas remains the simplest and most user-friendly option for small to medium-sized datasets, making it suitable for exploratory analysis and rapid development.
-Dask is designed for scalability and becomes increasingly beneficial as dataset sizes exceed available memory or require distributed processing.

-Polars achieved the best overall execution performance and is particularly suitable for analytical workloads on a single machine.
-However, its higher memory consumption suggests that system resources should also be considered.
-Therefore, the most appropriate library depends on the specific balance between performance, memory efficiency, scalability, and ease of use required by the application.

 ## 7. Conclusion and Scalability Reflection